nicdgonzalez/fuji/README.md

 that the server-ip property is either blank or set to your internal network IP.
 This ensures that the server listens for connections on all available network interfaces.

+> [!IMPORTANT]
+> Always prioritize the security of your network.
+Failure to properly configure
+> these settings may expose your system to potential risks.
+If you are
+> uncertain about any aspect, seek guidance from reliable sources or consult
+> with a network security professional.